finbaar/OS/README.md

-A programm to simulate the CPU scheduling
+A programm to simulate the CPU scheduling\n
 1.FIFO
 2.SJF WITH PREEMPTIVE AND NONPREEMPTIVE APPROACH 3.PRIORITY